Collins, Michael (1890)

 Irish hero in the nation's struggle for independence, best remembered for his daring strategy during the campaign of guerilla warfare during the intensification of the Anglo-Irish conflict 1919-21.
 He was a British civil servant in London in 1916 when he returned home.

-Michael Collins was killed on 8/22/1922 at around 20:45 at Beal Na Blath, near Macroom Co.
+Collins was killed aged 31 on 22 August 1922 at around 20:45 at Béal na Bláth, near Macroom Co.
 Cork.
-He had signed the Treaty with the British Government (which he called his own death warrant) on 12/06/1921, 2:10 AM in Westminster, UK.
-(Chronology of Irish History, Doherty and Hickey,
+He had signed the Treaty with the British Government (which he called his own death warrant) on 6 December 1921, 2:10 AM in Westminster, UK.
+(Chronology of Irish History, Doherty and Hickey, Gill and MacMillan, 1989.)

 - Family : Change residence 1916 (Moved back home from London)